You are here: Home ‣ Dive Into HTML5 ‣

 </html>

-Your cache manifest file can be located anywhere on your web server, but it must be served with the content type text/cache-manifest.
-If you are running an Apache-based web server, you can probably just put an AddType directive in the .htaccess file at the root of your web directory:
+Your cache manifest file can be located anywhere on your web server, but it must be served with the content type text/cache-manifest

 AddType text/cache-manifest .manifest

-Then make sure that the name of your cache manifest file ends with .manifest.
-If you use a different web server or a different configuration of Apache, consult your server’s documentation on controlling the Content-Type header.
+.
+If you use a different web server or a different configuration of Apache, consult your server’s documentation on controlling the Content-Type

-Q: My web application spans more than one page.
-Do I need a manifest attribute in each page, or can I just put it in the home page?
+☞Q: My web application spans more than one page.
+Do I need a

-A: Every page of your web application needs a manifest attribute that points to the cache manifest for the entire application.
+attribute that points to the cache manifest for the entire application.

-OK, so every one of your HTML pages points to your cache manifest file, and your cache manifest file is being served with the proper Content-Type header.
-But what goes in the manifest file?
-This is where things get interesting.
+OK, so every one of your HTML pages points to your cache manifest file, and your cache manifest file is being served with the proper Content-Type

 The first line of every cache manifest file is this: